 I recently started using a FitBit, which gives me all sorts of information about my body.
-My fitbit gives me sleep information – it tells me how often I sleep, restlessness and how often I’m awake.
+My FitBit gives me sleep information – it tells me how often I sleep, experience restlessness, and how often I’m awake.
 The sleep information is really interesting – apparently I’m very restless and sometimes wake up a lot at night.
 I kind of already knew this.

 Here is the problem with this information.

 So I don’t sleep well.
 What do I do with that information?

 Is it good?
 Is it bad?
 What causes it?

 I know none of these things.

 I do nothing.
 I look at it.
 I find it interesting.
 I do nothing.

 This got me thinking about digital marketing analytics.